 Other perks include extended warranty coverage, damage and theft protection, and a return guarantee.
 You also get entertainment benefits including exclusive access to ticket presales and cardmember-only events.
 There’s no annual fee for this card, but there’s a 2.7% foreign transaction fee imposed on all charges processed outside of the United States.

 If you are willing to pay an annual fee, the next product in this lineup is the Gold Delta SkyMiles® Credit Card from American Express.
-It offers new applicants 10,000 bonus miles after spending $500 on new purchases within three months of account opening.
-It also includes your first bag checked free, priority boarding and reduced cost SkyClub access.
-However it doesn’t offer 2x miles at restaurants.
-There’s no annual fee for this card.
+It offers new applicants 30,000 bonus miles after spending $1,000 on new purchases within three months of account opening.
+Earn 2 miles for every dollar spent on eligible purchases made directly with Delta.
+Earn 1 mile for every eligible dollar spent on purchases..
+However it doesn’t offer 2x miles at restaurants. $0 introductory annual fee for the first year, then $95.